Actionable best practices for a strategic planning retreat

 Encourage diverse perspectives

 In both small and big group conversations, encourage everyone to speak up.
-When the loudest voice dominates the discourse, valuable viewpoints might be lost, resulting in bruised feelings and dissatisfaction.
+When the loudest voice dominates the discourse, valuable viewpoints might be lost, resulting in bruised feelings and at worst, isolation and disengagement.

 Allowing everyone to contribute allows you to realise your team's full potential.
 It results in a strategy plan that is not only visually appealing but also effective in attaining your objectives.